CyrusNajmabadi/lang-design/CollectionLiterals.md

 # Syntax Ambiguities
 [syntax-ambiguities]: #syntax-ambiguities

-1. There is two "true" syntactic ambiguity where there are multiple legal syntactic interpretations of code that uses a `collection_literal_expression`.
+1. There are two "true" syntactic ambiguities where there are multiple legal syntactic interpretations of code that uses a `collection_literal_expression`.

     1a.
 The `spread_element` is ambiguous with a [`range_expression`](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#systemrange).
 One could technically have: